Key Takeaways

 Legal Duty to Report the Accident

 Drivers are legally required to stop, exchange information, and report any accident to the authorities if there are known injuries or property damage.
-Even if the pedestrian appears uninjured and walks away from the scene, it is probably a good idea to report the incident in case the pedestrian reports something different later.
+Even if the pedestrian appears uninjured and leaves the scene, reporting the incident can provide documentation and clarity should questions arise later.
+Many people assume that if someone walks away, the situation is over, but delayed symptoms and differing recollections are not uncommon.

 Immediately following the incident, you should: